 Examples of prompt engineering

-Prompt example for text generators
+Prompt examples for text generators

 Here is an example of targeted prompt engineering for text generators: